MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/chart-legend-formatting-report-builder.md

 ---
-title: "Formatting the legend on a Power BI paginated report chart | Microsoft Docs"
+title: "Format the legend on a Power BI paginated report chart | Microsoft Docs"
-description: Learn how to format a legend on a Power BI paginated report chart in Report Builder with the Legend Properties dialog box or by using the Properties pane. ms.date: 02/23/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual
+description: Learn how to format a legend on a Power BI paginated report chart in Report Builder with the Legend Properties dialog box or by using the Properties pane. ms.date: 03/17/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual